“Sister Christian” Lyrics Meaning (Night Ranger)

 “Motorin’” means cruising around, a classic image of teenage freedom.

-Asking “What’s your price for flight?” suggests that chasing that freedom comes with hidden costs, maybe emotional ones or even risking her safety.
+He’s asking if chasing that freedom comes with hidden costs, maybe emotional ones, or even risking her safety.

 In finding Mister Right